Submissions

 - OCRID number;

-- summary in English (up to about 100 words) and keywords.
+- abstract in English and keywords.

 - final bibliography ordered alphabetically and chronologically for publications by the same author;